How to run a GoodReads giveaway with maximal results: 11 tips we know you’ll need

 10. Book covers count.
 Back cover copy counts.
 The better each of these is, the better your giveaway will do.
 Seriously, go look at the giveaways that are ending soon.
 Compare the number of copies requested for books with beautiful covers to those with meh covers.
 There’s a very clear correlation between attractiveness of cover and number of copies requested (consider copies requested a proxy measure for the desirability of your book and therefore people’s likelihood to purchase).

 11. How to become a “Popular Author.”
-I was lucky enough to befriend a member of the GoodReads staff, and now she lets me ask her all my questions.
+I was lucky enough to befriend a member of the Goodreads staff, and now she lets me ask her all my questions.
 The first and most pressing thing I wanted to know was: How does an author become “popular?”
 The answer is simple.
 More reviews = higher popularity.
 This is across all titles, so an author with many books out has a better chance of becoming popular.
 The more popular you are, the more prominently your giveaway will be listed.
 Right now, I’m on page 4-6 of the popular author section, which isn’t too bad.
 Always looking to improve!
-Another reason to find readers to review your book and to cross-post those reviews on GoodReads.
+Another reason to find readers to review your book and to cross-post those reviews on Goodreads.

 So there you have it.
 I hope this will help many of you find new readers and gain exposure on the most happenin’ book site on the web.